AdobeDocs/experience-platform.en/help/ingestion/tutorials/streaming-multiple-messages.md

 ## Next steps

 Now that you know how to send multiple messages in a single request and verify when messages are successfully ingested into the target dataset, you can start streaming your own data to [!DNL Platform].
-For an overview of how to query and retrieve ingested data from [!DNL Platform], see the [!DNL Data Access](../../data-access/tutorials/dataset-data.md) guide.
+For an overview of how to query and retrieve ingested data from [!DNL Platform], see the [[!DNL Data Access]](../../data-access/tutorials/dataset-data.md) guide.

 ## Appendix